Help build MGRC's ecoVillage, a living and learning center for regenerative futures in Tanzania.

 MGRC’s ecoVillage is fast becoming reality, with construction of the three-acre farm nearly complete.
 Buildings are done, livestock are doing well, gardens are planted, the hydroponic system and bio-gas fuel system are in place.
 The farm will provide a sustainable source of food and fuel for our girls and staff.

-The future phases of the ecoVillage will consist of homes for the girls and house mothers, a kitchen and dining hall, a preschool, a vocational training center, a lodge for visiting tourists and living quarters for volunteers.
+The ecoVillage will consist of homes for the girls and house mothers, a kitchen and dining hall, a preschool, a vocational training center, a lodge for visiting tourists and living quarters for volunteers.
 The ecoLodge, a social enterprise, will provide career training, employment opportunities and commerce for the MGRC girls and local community.

 Projects like the ecoVillage represent a major departure from the traditional forms of aid to Africa.
 Much of that aid fails to effectively address long-term problems.
 Providing free goods creates unintended consequences; the impoverished do not develop a sustainable way to live and local economies are destroyed.
 In a region where two-thirds of the population live below the poverty line, this MGRC’s entrepreneurial venture will give the Maasai people a modern-day way to make a living, creating a path to long-term independence.